The Future Tense in French: Your Essential Guide

 Être (to be) and avoir (to have) are not only basic verbs in French, but are also helping verbs for the future perfect tense.
 They have irregular conjugations in the simple future tense, just as they’re irregular in the present tense.
 Since we’ll be using their simple future conjugations when we form the future perfect tense, here are their simple future tense conjugations for reference:

-There are many other verbs that also have irregular conjugations in the future simple tense (meaning the stem changes).
-A full list can be found in this very useful About article.
+There are many other verbs that also have irregular conjugations in the simple future tense (meaning the stem changes).
+Here are some of the most common irregular verb conjugations:

 How to Conjugate the Future Perfect Tense in French